The Fabulous Techniques Show Band

 With Bernard Allison

 You continue to do quite a bit of European touring.
 Will you share some fond moments?
 After spending so much time in Europe, that fan base has become so important to me.
 They are so supportive and appreciative of the music and I’ve learned so much from them.
 Both stage and studio work are good gigs to get, especially internationally.
 In 2010, I recorded with The Bernard Allison Group live in Freiburg, Germany.
 It ended up turning into a DVD & double CD on Jazzhaus Records – both a venue since 1987 and a record company since 2006.
 Bernard Allison (guitar, vocals) is the son of Luther Allison (1939-1997), who was famous for his rocking take on the blues, a style he originally honed backing up masters like Freddie King and Otis Rush.
 I've toured Europe with Bernard extensively and I've been to Sweden, Germany, Holland, Czech Republic, Poland, France, Italy, Austria, United Kingdom, Switzerland, Belgium, Norway, Ireland, and the USA.
-In 2020 we are touring Europe once again, supporting our latest CD/DVD project Songs From the Road on Ruf Records.
+In 2020 we are touring Europe once again supporting our newest release, Songs From The Road, a live CD/DVD that was recorded at the Musiktheater Piano in Dortmund, Germany on October 23rd, 2019.
+This CD was produced by Jim Gaines while the DVD is produced by Thomas Ruf.

-"It’s the same encouragement I have passed on to my daughter Malina and any students I have taught."
+"It’s the same encouragement I have passed on to any of my students I have taught."

 How do you stay real?
 In my "non-musical" life, I'm an active member and engaged in sponsorship for individuals seeking lifestyle change.